 Make sure an airline credit card isn’t the only credit card you own.

 Personally, I don’t think you should own an airline credit card without owning a top rewards card like the Chase Sapphire Preferred®.
-This card gets you the same rewards rate on travel as most of the airline credit cards and you get the 2X rate on dining as well.
+This card gets you the same rewards rate on travel as most of the airline credit cards, plus you get the 2X rate on dining as well.

 Rewards aren’t the only thing that matters for airline credit cards.